JetBrains/amper/docs/GradleMigration.md

 Note, that:
 * JDK 17+ is required.
 Make sure you have it installed and selected in the IDE.
 * Gradle 8.6 is recommended.
-Gradle 8.7+ is not currently supported.
+Gradle 8.7+ is supported, but in that case customizing the Compose framework version is not possible.
-  To make sure your project uses the corresponding Gradle version, check the `./gradle/wrapper/gradle-wrapper.properties` in the root of your project.
+  To make sure your project uses the desired Gradle version, check the `./gradle/wrapper/gradle-wrapper.properties` in the root of your project.

 ### Step 1.
 Configure settings.gradle.kts